agoncal/agoncal-training-javaee6-advanced/before/04-RestClient/README.md

 ## Invoke the CD-Book Store REST Services with the Main class

+* Remember that our REST endpoints tests use the Client API (get inspiration from them)

 ### Get all the books

 * In the `Main` create a method that returns all the Books in JSON